 Figure 1.
 Pulmonary dynamic compliance, pulmonary conductance, and heart rate in genetically mast cell-deficient Sl/Sl^d mice (open symbols) or congenic normal (+/+) mice (filled symbols) that had been passively sensitized with monoclonal mouse anti-DNP IgE antibodies, and then, 1 d later, challenged by rapid intravenous infusion of 0.9% NaCl (lines without symbols) or 0.9% NaCl containing 5 μ g (triangles), 200 μ g (circles), or 1,000 μ g (squares) of DNP-HSA.
 (A) Sl/Sl^d mice that had been treated by daily subcutaneous injection of vehicle alone for 21 d before passive sensitization with IgE anti-DNP.
-(B) Sl/Sl^d mice that had been treated by daily subcutaneous injection of rrSCF164 for 21 d before passive sensitization with IgE anti-DNP.
-(C) +/+ mice that had been treated by daily subcutaneous injection of rrSCF164 for 21 d before passive sensitization with IgE anti-DNP.
-(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF164 for 21 d before passive sensitization with IgE anti-DNP.
-(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF164 for 21 d before passive sensitization with IgE anti-DNP.
-(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF164 for 21 d before passive sensitization with IgE anti-DNP.
-In groups in which some mice died before the end of the 60-min period of observation, mean values were determined based on data for the surviving mice.
-For clarity, only mean values are shown.
-At all intervals in all groups, the SEM for measurements of C{dyn} , G_L , or HR were always $\leq 25\%$ and usually < 10\% of the mean.
-P < 0.05, P < 0.01, and P < 0.001 by ANOVA over the first 20 min of the response vs. data from mice of the same genotype and rrSCF164 or vehicle treated mice of the same genotype that had been challenged with the same dose of DNP-HSA.
-P < 0.05, P < 0.01 by ANOVA over the first 20 min of the response vs. data from the vehicle-treated mice of the same genotype vs. data from the veh
+(B) Sl/Sl^d mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(C) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before passive sensitization with IgE anti-DNP.
+(D) +/+ mice that had been treated by daily subcutaneous injection of rrSCF for 21 d before

 Table IV.
-Death Rates in SCF- or Vehicle-treated WCB6F1-Sl/Sl4 (Sl/Sl4) or WCB6F1-+/+ (+/+) Mice That Had Been Passively Sensitized with Mouse Monoclonal IgE Anti-DNP and then Challenged with Various Doses of DNP-HSA sive anaphylaxis that were virtually indistinguishable from those in identically challenged WCB6F1-+/+ mice that had been treated with vehicle instead of rrSCF164 (Fig. 1, C and D, and Table III).
-Indeed, when the responses in rrSCF164- vs. vehicle-treated mice were compared by ANOVA over the first 5, 10, 20, or 60 min after antigen challenge, the only significant difference to emerge was a significantly (P < 0.05) lower HR response in rrSCF164-treated vs. vehicle-treated mice over the first 5 min after challenge with 200 μg of DNP-HSA.
+Death Rates in SCF- or Vehicle-treated WCB6F1-Sl/Sl^d (Sl/Sl^d) or WCB6F1-+/+ (+/+) Mice That Had Been Passively Sensitized with Mouse Monoclonal IgE Anti-DNP and then Challenged with Various Doses of DNP-HSA sive anaphylaxis that were virtually indistinguishable from those in identically challenged WCB6F1-+/+ mice that had been treated with vehicle instead of rrSCF164 (Fig. 1, C and D, and Table III).
+Indeed, when the responses in rrSCF164- vs. vehicle-treated mice were compared by ANOVA over the first 5, 10, 20, or 60 min after antigen challenge, the only significant difference to emerge was a significantly (P < 0.05) lower HR response in rrSCF164-treated vs. vehicle-treated mice over the first 5 min after challenge with 200 μ g of DNP-HSA.

 Mice Treatment Death rate from DNP-HSA challenge

 0 μg/ mouse 5 μg/ mouse 200 μg/ mouse 1,000 μg/ mouse

-+/+ SCF 0/15 0/4 4/7 1/11 [#]
++/+ SCF 0/15 0/4 4/7 1/11#

-+/+ Vehicle 0/14 0/4 3/8‡ 8/11 [§]
++/+ Vehicle 0/14 0/4 3/8 [‡] 8/118

-Sl/Sl ^d SCF 0/14 0/4 0/10 0/9
+Sl/Sld SCF 0/14 0/4 0/10 0/9

-Sl/Sl ^d Vehicle 0/8 ND 0/9 0/9
+Sl/Sld Vehicle 0/8 ND 0/9 0/9